samumantha/github-jupyter-4-ds/content/creating-repo-using-web.md

 ## Step 4: Create a new branch

 A **branch** is a separate line of development.
 They are useful when you have multiple things going on at once and you don't want them to get in the way of each other.
-It also allows collaboration, as we will learn in the next episode.
+It also allows collaboration.

 - Create a new branch:
   <img src="{{ site.baseurl }}/img/creating-using-web/create-branch.png" width="400px" style="border:2px solid #000000;">
 - Modify your recipe on the newly created branch.
 Make sure you commit to the new branch:
   <img src="{{ site.baseurl }}/img/creating-using-web/commit-experiment-branch.png" width="400px" style="border:2px solid #000000;">
-- Then switch back to the `master` branch and browse your recipe there.
+- Then switch back to the `main` branch and browse your recipe there.
 Compare the file on both branches.

 ---

 ## Step 5: How can we merge branches?
-_This is an optional step which the instructor may demonstrate and discuss._

-We made a separate branch, separate from the main branch `master`.
+We made a separate branch, separate from the main branch `main`.
 What happens when we decide we like that change, and want to take it into use?
 We will soon see the magic of Git.